oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 [Section 2](#2-information-modeling-overview) discusses information vs. data, information modeling, and related concepts in more detail.

+> TO-DO: add ref to the IPv4 packet example to the foregoing once merged.

 ### 1.1.4 Information Modeling Goals and Principles

 Lexical values are concrete visualizable representations of information,